matthumble/weightlossbot/README.md

    - Scroll down to find the Channel ID (starts with `C`)

 **Note**: If channel messages aren't working, make sure:
-- You've added `channels:history` scope in OAuth & Permissions
+- You've added `channels:history` scope for public channels (and `groups:history` for private channels) in OAuth & Permissions
-- You've subscribed to `message.channels` event in Event Subscriptions
+- You've subscribed to `message.channels` event for public channels (and `message.groups` for private channels) in Event Subscriptions
+- The bot has been invited to the channel (type `/invite @YourBotName` in the channel)
 - You've reinstalled the app to your workspace after adding events

 ### 2. Google Sheets Setup